Jussi Timonen

 Jussi Timonen (born June 29, 1983) is a Finnish professional ice hockey defenceman who is currently an unrestricted free agent.
 He most recently played for the Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).
-He is the younger brother former NHL'er Kimmo Timonen.
+He is the younger brother of former NHL'er Kimmo Timonen.

 Playing career

-Timonen began playing hockey at the junior level for KalPa, the team owned by brother Kimmo Timonen and Sami Kapanen.
+Timonen began playing hockey at the junior level for KalPa, the team owned by his brother Kimmo Timonen and Sami Kapanen.
 After two years with the team, he was drafted by the Philadelphia Flyers in the fifth round, 146th overall, of the 2001 NHL Entry Draft.
 He has since played for two other SM-liiga teams, TPS and SaiPa.

 On May 30, 2006, the Flyers announced that they had signed Timonen to a two-year entry-level contract.
 "I am very happy because this has been my dream all my life," said Timonen.
 "I talked to my brother a little bit about the NHL and he gave me some tips, but we will talk more on this later.
 I think my skating is pretty good.
 That is my main strength."

 Following Flyers training camp, he was sent down to the Philadelphia Phantoms, the AHL affiliate of the Flyers.
 He was called up and made his NHL debut on November 20 against the Pittsburgh Penguins.

-On December 10, 2007, Timonen was traded to the Dallas Stars in return for a conditional draft pick where he was placed with the team's AHL affiliate, the Iowa Stars.
+On December 10, 2007, Timonen was traded to the Dallas Stars in return for a conditional draft pick, where he was placed with the team's AHL affiliate, the Iowa Stars.
 Following the season, Timonen returned to Finland to play for KalPa.
 On December 12, 2012, Timonen was signed to a four-year contract extension to remain with KalPa.

 After playing nine seasons with KalPa, captaining the club for two years, Timonen left as a free agent following the 2016–17 season.
 He agreed to continue his career in Germany, signing an initial one-year contract with the Schwenninger Wild Wings of the DEL on May 7, 2017.

-Timonen played two seasons with the Wild Wings, before leaving the club at the conclusion of the 2018–19 season.
+Timonen played two seasons with the Wild Wings, before leaving the club after the 2018–19 season.